koalas11/Gestionale_Cinema/REST.md

 **Returned Status Codes**:

 * 200 OK: The request has been successfully processed and the list of dates is returned.
-* 404 Not Found: No movie with the given id has been found or no date has been found.
+* 404 Not Found: At least one of the parameters has not been found.

 ## `/movies/{id}/dates/{date}/times`